flutterigniter/flutter_data_stream_builder/README.md

 This library provides default builders for the loading and error states (can be supplied as `loadingBuilder` and `errorBuilder`), and only calls `builder` when data is present.

+Depending on your current `StreamBuilder`s this could be a drop-in replacement.
+In any case, it's super easy to migrate to `DataStreamBuilder`.

 *Note: if you need fine-grained control over `ConnectionState`s to the underlying computation, just use `StreamBuilder`.*

 ## 👩🏾‍💻 Usage